In the ‘City Beautiful’: Chandigarh

 • Time Zone: GMT plus 5:30

 Chandigarh means the ‘Fort of Chandi’.
-The name has been coined from an ancient temple called Chandi Mandir located close to the city.
-Chandigarh is the first planned city in India featuring numerous architectural works of Le Corbusier, Pierre Jeanneret, Matthew Nowicki and Albert Mayer, some of the greatest architects in the world history.
+The name has been derived from an ancient temple called Chandi Mandir, located near the city.
+Chandigarh is the first planned city in India, featuring numerous architectural works by Le Corbusier, Pierre Jeanneret, Matthew Nowicki, and Albert Mayer, some of the greatest architects in world history.
 Chandigarh ranks at the top of all states and Union Territories in terms of per capita income.
-Chandigarh is the capital of both the states of Punjab and Haryana since 1966.
-The city is a significant base of the Indian Airforce and other defence establishments.
-Chandigarh, along with Panchkula and Mohali is known as Chandigarh Tricity.
+Since 1966, Chandigarh has been the capital of both Punjab and Haryana.
+The city is also a significant base for the Indian Air Force and other defense establishments.
+Chandigarh, along with Panchkula and Mohali, is known as the Chandigarh Tricity.

 History